 The last step was to add the pumpkin pie spice into the paint.
 I just continued to shake some in until I got the scent that I wanted.
 Everyone loved how the paint smelled and were very excited to paint with it.

 I let the paint cool down which also helped to thicken it.
 The children then painted large circles on cardstock paper.
 When they painted they could see the specks of pumpkin spice.
 We let that paint dry and cut out the circle and glue it on to a sheet of colored cardstock paper.
 The children cut out a leaf and stem and glue that on the pumpkin.
 They then glue pumpkin seeds on for extra fine motor work.

 You can see a video of our pumpkin spice paint below:

-The free membership printable this week is scarecrow number sequence puzzles for number recognition and review.
+As part of our fall theme I made scarecrow sequence puzzles for number recognition and review.
 I printed the patterns on cardstock paper ... laminated them and then cut along the lines so there were ten puzzles strips for each puzzle.

-You can grab the patterns below for free until Sunday November 1st ... after that date they will only be available in the member's section which is also where I have added pumpkin letter tracing sheets.
+As of 2022 this activity can be found in the member's section which is also where I have added pumpkin letter tracing sheets.

 I have made a set of pumpkin themed math mats for children to practice counting and number recognition.
 I printed the patterns on cardstock paper ... cut them out and then laminated them.